 The rue herb (Ruta graveolens) is considered to be an old fashioned herb garden plant.
-Once grown for medicinal reasons (which studies have shown the medicinal uses to be mostly ineffective and even dangerous), these days rue plants are rarely grown in the garden.
+Once grown for medicinal reasons (which studies have shown to be mostly ineffective and even dangerous), these days rue plants are rarely grown in the garden.
 But just because an herb has fallen out of favor for its original intent does not mean that it can’t have a place in the garden for other reasons.

 What is Rue Plant?